-Nonlinearities in Eqns (1-2) are responsible for the generation of overtides and compound tides.
-Nonlinearities are seen to enter the equations through the continuity equation-from the $\nabla \cdot \eta \mathbf{u}$ term-and through the advection and frictional terms in the momentum equation.
+Nonlinearities in Eqs.
+1 and 2 are responsible for the generation of overtides and compound tides.
+Nonlinearities are seen to enter the equations through the continuity equation from the $\nabla \cdot \eta \mathbf{u}$ term and through the advection and frictional terms in the momentum equation.

-A number of important studies now exist that have established which of the nonlinear terms in (1-2) are most significant in giving rise to which tidal effects.
-The work by Le Provost and Fornerino (1985), Pingree and Maddock (1987), and Walters and Werner (1991) demonstrated how the nonlinearities in the continuity equation dominate the generation of the M4, MS4, and other tides in the English Channel.
+A number of important studies now exist that have established which of the nonlinear terms in Eqs.
+1 and 2 are more significant in giving rise to which tidal effects.
+The work by Le Provost and Fornerino (1985), Pingree and Maddock (1978), and Walters and Werner (1991) demonstrated how the nonlinearities in the continuity equation dominate the generation of the M_4 , MS_4 and other tides in the English Channel.
 They also quantified the contribution from advection around capes and bottom friction to this constituent.
 These others terms appear especially important around the Cherbourg Peninsula (Walters and Werner 1991).
 See Le Provost (1991) and Parker (1991) for comprehensive reviews.